 Before the mock test, eight things you need to be able to produce from memory:

-- Storage temperatures: 60°C minimum (Legionella kill), 65°C maximum (limescale threshold); 43°C maximum at bathing outlets (TMV3)
+- Storage temperatures: 60°C minimum (Legionella kill), 65°C maximum (limescale threshold)

 - TMV balanced supply — hot and cold from same pressure source